Veritas College

 Veritas College is a residential college of Shantou University.
 It was established in July 2008, the first residential college in mainland China.
 Veritas College's purpose was to organize various academic and community activities with the expectation of enriching the educational experience and extra-curricular life of the residential students.
 This change from a traditional dormitory format was intended to encourage residential students from different majors to socially network, share knowledge and ideas, develop interpersonal relationships, and strengthen their confidence, independence and sense of social responsibility.

-Motto, Flag and badge
+Motto

 The motto of Veritas College is 诚，敬，谦，和.
-In English, this fairly translates as "Sincerity, Respect, Modesty, Harmony."
+In English, this roughly translates as "Sincerity, Respect, Modesty, Harmony."

 Location

 The college is located in Jinping District, Shantou, Guangdong Province, near the east gate of Shantou University.

 Courses, camps and activities

 Veritas College provides not only living accommodations, but also a place for learning and sharing.
 At Veritas College, residential students come from a range different colleges and majors.
 Veritas College has its own student union and clubs, which serve as a platform for students to make friends, share experiences, and learn from each other.
 The college also provides students additional extracurricular courses and camps.